-Every year, Christians across the world celebrate in Christmas the birth of Jesus.
+Every year, at Christmas, Christians across the world celebrate the birth of Jesus.
 One prominent aspect of this tradition is the Christmas tree.
-This tradition is known to have developed in Germany in the 16th century, but the earliest tree may be traced to the 14th century.
-The festive evergreen tree then started to gain popularity beyond Germany in the 2nd half of the 19th century, gradually becoming one of the symbols and expressions of Christmas everywhere in the world.
+This tradition is known to have developed in Germany in the sixteenth century, but the earliest tree may be traced to the fourteenth century.
+The festive evergreen tree then started to gain popularity beyond Germany in the second half of the nineteenth century, gradually becoming one of the symbols and expressions of Christmas everywhere in the world.

 The four Gospels do not suggest any link between Jesus’ birth and any tree.
 Mark and John do not say anything about Jesus’ birth.
-Matthew only states that Jesus was born in Bethlehem, before moving on to talk about the “wise men” who came to visit the newborn and King Herod’s concern about what this birth could mean for his reign (Matthew 2:1-6).
-Luke confirms that when Mary and Joseph were in Bethlehem “the time came for her to give birth.
-And she gave birth to her firstborn son and wrapped him in swaddling clothes and laid him in a manger, because there was no place for them in the inn” (Luke 2:6-7).
+Matthew (2:1-6) only states that Jesus was born in Bethlehem, before moving on to talk about the “wise men” who came to visit the newborn and King Herod’s concern about what this birth could mean for his reign.
+Luke confirms that when Mary and Joseph were in Bethlehem “the time came for her to deliver her child.
+And she gave birth to her firstborn son and wrapped him in bands of cloth, and laid him in a manger, because there was no place for them in the inn” (Luke 2:6-7).

 She conceived him, and she withdrew with him to a far place.
-(19.22) And the pangs of childbirth drove her to the trunk of a palm tree.
-She said: “I wish I had died before this and had become something totally forgotten!”
-(19.23) Then he called her from beneath her: “Do not grieve!
-Your Lord has placed a rivulet beneath you, (19.24) and shake the trunk of the palm tree toward you, and it will let fall fresh dates upon you.
-(19.25) So eat, drink, and be consoled.
-If you meet any human being, say: ‘I have vowed a fast to God, so I will not speak today to any human being.’”
+(22) And the pangs of childbirth drove her to the trunk of a palm tree.
+She said, “I wish I had died before this and had become something totally forgotten!”
+(23) Then he called her from beneath her, “Do not grieve!
+Your Lord has placed a rivulet beneath you, (24) and shake the trunk of the palm tree towards you, and it will let fall fresh dates upon you.
+(25) So eat, drink, and be consoled.
+If you meet any human being, say, ‘I have vowed a fast to God, so I will not speak today to any human being.’”
 (19.26)

 While they were walking, that the blessed Mary was fatigued by the excessive heat of the sun in the desert; and seeing a palm tree, she said to Joseph: “Let me rest a little under the shade of this tree.”
 Joseph therefore made haste, and led her to the palm, and made her come down from her beast.
 And as the blessed Mary was sitting there, she looked up to the foliage of the palm, and saw it full of fruit, and said to Joseph: “I wish it were possible to get some of the fruit of this palm.”
 And Joseph said to her: “I wonder that you say this, when you see how high the palm tree is; and that you think of eating of its fruit.
 I am thinking more of the want of water, because the skins are now empty, and we have none wherewith to refresh ourselves and our cattle.”